HadaNorm: Diffusion Transformer Quantization through Mean-Centered Transformations: Experiments

 \subsection{HadaNorm is SOTA at aggressive quantization}

 \paragraph{Set-up.} In this experiment we compare the end-to-end performance of HadaNorm when quantizing Pixart-Sigma to W4A4.
 Transforms are applied as indicated in Figure~\ref{fig:single_act} (right): each forward transform is applied online, while inverse channel scaling and HT are fused into the linear weights.
-Biases are also computed dynamically following the expression in Equation~\ref{eq:hadanorm}.
+Biases $\tilde\vb$ are also computed dynamically following the expression in Equation~\ref{eq:hadanorm} and Equation~\ref{eq:bias}.

 \paragraph{Results.} We observe (Table \ref{tab:end2end}) that quantization is hard: without any transforms, the negative SQNR indicates that the noise exceeds the signal.
-SmoothQuant does not help---although it rescales channels, it cannot reduce outliers by spreading them over multiple channels.
-HTs (QuaRot) results in a significant improvement, although SQNR is still very poor.
-Again, HadaNorm gives significant further improvements over SDCB (HT + channel scaling) thanks to the additional dynamic centering operation.
-Note that, dynamic centering alone does not significantly reduce the quantization error.
+SmoothQuant and dynamic channel centering alone do not help much as they cannot reduce outliers by spreading them over multiple channels.
+HTs (QuaRot) results in a significant improvement by mitigating the effect of outliers, although SQNR is still poor.
+HadaNorm gives significant further improvements over SDCB (HT + channel scaling) thanks to the additional dynamic centering operation.
 The visual outputs corresponding to the results reported in the table are visualized in Figure~\ref{fig:denoised_w4a4}.
 Additional results for 6-bits activation and weight quantization are reported in Appendix~\ref{app:additional_results}.